-- Right-of-way landscaping that highlights the area, provides shade, and where possible, provide landscaped medians.
-(See Transportation Plan later in this Chapter.) - US 41/9th Street ultimate improvements would include a complete street configuration. - Consider streetscape plans with on-street parking, and sidewalks as part of the public right-of-way for 1st Avenue South, 3rd Avenue South, 4th Avenue South, and 4th Avenue North. - Add clearly defined sidewalk extension on 5th Avenue Parkway. - A gateway feature in the vicinity of the intersection of US 41/9th Street and 4th Avenue North or Central Avenue.
+- US 41/9th Streetscape improvements including the following interim improvements: - o Banner poles and streetlights - Right-of-way landscaping that highlights the area, provides shade, and where possible, provide landscaped medians. - Consideration of streetscape plans with on-street parking and sidewalks as part of the public right-of-way for 1st Avenue South, 3rd Avenue South, 4th Avenue South, and 4th Avenue North.

+- Adding clearly defined sidewalk extension on 5th Avenue Parkway. - A gateway feature in the vicinity of the intersection of US 41/9th Street and 4th Avenue North or Central Avenue.